Gorilla (song): Live performances and reception

 Mars performed the song, aside from the tour, at the 2013 MTV Video Music Awards (VMA's) and 2013 MTV Europe Music Awards (EMA's).
 On the latter, he recreated his provocative music video with Nicole "The Pole" Williams.
 During these performances there was a green color scheme with a neon sign pulsating in the background with the same color.
 At the 2013 MTV VMA's, Mars was standing high up on a platform, while wearing a "leopard-print button-down".
 Whilst there was a screen with a giant gorilla face behind him and lasers firing through the stage.
 He kicked his mic stand over and over, while his band was jamming along.
 Meanwhile, some pyrotechnics "shooting off at the climax" and "blasts of fire erupted during the chorus".
 At the 2013 MTV EMA's, Mars had a similar style too Lou Reed and aviator sunglasses.
 On this performance, his face was "superimposed" over Williams dancing around a stripper pole with "acrobatic ease" and "breathtaking moves in time to the song".
 During the bridge of the song, the singer played a guitar solo while Williams stand in the crab position thrusting her hips towards Mars's guitar in the same tempo.
 The song was the final act on both set lists of The Moonshine Jungle Tour (2013–2015).
 It was also performed in selected shows of not only Bruno Mars at The Chelsea, Las Vegas (2013–2015), but also during the 24K Magic World Tour (2017–2018).
+During the Bruno Mars Live (2022-2024) and starting on October 4, 2024, "Calling All My Lovelies" was added to the set list along with samples of "Gorilla" and "Wake Up in the Sky".